ncomputers/neo/README.md

 - Success: `{ "ok": true, "data": ... }`
 - Error: `{ "ok": false, "error": { "code": ..., "message": ... } }`

+### Super Admin

+The backend exposes a super-admin endpoint used for tenant provisioning:

+- `POST /api/super/outlet` – create an outlet and run tenant migrations.
+The router is present but not yet included in the main application.

 ### Start Script

 Run migrations and launch the API with a single command once dependencies are installed: